Updated: Jul 21

 Long before Oprah Winfrey entered the Book Club scene, book clubs were a popular way to bring people together for companionship and discussion.
 So, have you considered choosing an English book and asking a few friends to read it, too?
-At the end of the month, have a small gathering at your house to discuss what you liked about the book and to exchange your thoughts and opinions.
+At the end of the month, have a small Zoom gathering to discuss what you liked about the book and to exchange your thoughts and opinions.

 If you are unsure of where to start your English reading journey, start with a topic that actually interests you.
 I know this sounds incredibly basic, but some learners assume that reading a book is simply a task to be completed.
 However, I want nothing more than for you to fall in love with reading in English.